allegroai/clearml-docs/docs/webapp/settings/webapp_settings_admin_vaults.md

 * [Client configuration (Agent/SDK/CLI)](#client-configuration-agentsdkcli)
 * [UI storage credentials](#ui-storage-credentials)

+To apply its contents, a vault should be enabled in the [Administrator Vault Table](#administrator-vault-table).

 ## Client Configuration (Agent/SDK/CLI)
 Client configuration vaults extend and/or override entries in the local ClearML [configuration file](../../configs/clearml_conf.md) where a task is executed.
 Vault values will be applied to tasks run by members of the designated user groups.